1235 Deerhurst Drive

 There is a wide variety of accommodation options available to SOSP attendees staying at the Deerhurst Resort.
 These options offer a lot of flexibility in type of accommodation, location, pricing, and amenities.
 Your choice may vary depending on your budget, as well as whether you are traveling on your own, with your research group, or with your spouse and/or family.

 Below is a brief overview of each type.
 Please make sure to indicate your choice when making your reservation at the Deerhurst Resort.
 Also make sure to reserve early, since there are limited quantities of each room type.
-The link for online booking will be provided here in April 2019.
+Hotel Reservation can be made here.

 1. Bayshore (64 units)